moretticb/Kite/kite.md

 ## Overview

 Kite Messenger is a threaded chat for the discussion of multiple subjects, keeping track of every line of discussion.
-Kite Messenger was developed by [Caio Benatti Moretti](http://www.moretticb.com).
+It is useful for every kind of discussion, specially for educational purposes.
+Kite Messenger was developed in 2012 by [Caio Benatti Moretti](http://www.moretticb.com) &mdash; just before Facebook started with the same idea in their comments section 😁.

 This is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
 This is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the [GNU General Public License](http://www.gnu.org/licenses/) for more details.
 You should have received a copy of the GNU General Public License along with this program.
 If not, see [here](http://www.gnu.org/licenses/).